-Many families in our state are having a hard time finding and keeping stable housing.
-When a family loses housing and has to move, it can be hard for students to keep up with school.
+Many students in our state are having a hard time finding and keeping stable housing.
+When a student and/or family loses housing and has to move, it can be hard for students to keep up with school.

 There is a law called the “McKinney Vento Act” that requires school districts to help students who are experiencing homelessness.
 Students experiencing homelessness can receive:

 - Transportation to continue at their “School of Origin”

 - Immediate Enrollment, if they have to change schools, and

 - Additional Supports, including Free Meals.

 When we talk about “students experiencing homelessness,” that includes many students and families who have a roof over their heads, but not one that they can count on for the long-term.
 It includes situations when:

 - a student or family has to double-up with someone else because they lost their own housing or can’t afford their own place;

 - students and families are making-do with something that does not have all the basics for adequate housing, but provides some shelter, like an RV or camper;